RONNCC/ronncc.github/_posts/2016-9-9-Advanced-Operating-Systems-Notes.md

 - Fsck was the basis for their correctness?
 - CMC + Stubs.
 They forwarded syscalls to their state machine

+SSDs - New FS's try to do large sequential writes, Disk drivers make Log Structured File Systems, optimize small things - "Turf War".
+(So they work with legacy FS).

 Disks not predictable - There's a paper by Eric Brewer.

 Question: DSLs for specifying equality relations i.e. things that are the same in a filesystem?